Managers

 Building Long-Term Wealth

-Davis Large Cap Value SMA portfolio (DLCV SMA) returned +16.91% in the year ended December 31, 2024, and has grown wealth for shareholders in all periods since its inception.
-The longer a shareholder has been invested in the portfolio, the more their savings have grown (see Figure 2).
+Davis Large Cap Value SMA portfolio (DLCV SMA) returned +7.72% in the six months ended June 30, 2025, and has grown wealth for shareholders in all periods since its inception.
+The longer a shareholder has been invested in the portfolio, the more their savings have grown (see Figures 1 and 2).

 Outlook: